-Sia is attending the training college in Koindu to learn Tailoring.
+Sia attended a training college to learn tailoring.
 Informal vocational skills training is a lifeline for many students like Sia who, for various reasons, never graduated from secondary school.
 The training centre focuses on practical skills and becoming financially self-sufficient.
-Vocational Colleges
+For more women to attend the colleges, we need more sponsors.
+Sponsoring a student costs £25/month and helps cover the costs of materials that she needs for her course.
+Will you be our next student sponsor?

-Vocational Colleges Change This Story
+Vocational Colleges Change the Story

 ordinary people can